ministryofjustice/opg-refunds/docs/adr/0002-default-service-key-for-dynamo-db-sessions.md

 ## Decision

-We will use the Default Service Key for the Sessions Dynamo DB tables to encrypt session tokens, and not push encryption keys into containers.
+We will use a AWS owned Customer Master Key for the Sessions Dynamo DB tables to encrypt session tokens, and not push encryption keys into containers.

 Table names                                       |
 --------------------------------------------------|